FlooferLand/fast_config/README.md

 ## Getting started

 1. Add the crate to your project via <br/> `cargo add fast_config`
+   - Additionally, also add `serde` as it is required!
 ---

-3. Enable the feature(s) for the format(s) you'd like to use <br/>
+2. Enable the feature(s) for the format(s) you'd like to use <br/>
    - Currently only `json5`, `toml`, and `yaml` are supported <br/>
 ---
-4. Create a struct to hold your data that derives `Serialize` and `Deserialize`
+3. Create a struct to hold your data that derives `Serialize` and `Deserialize`
 ---
-5. Create an instance of your data struct
+4. Create an instance of your data struct
 - Optionally `use` the crate's `Config` type for convenience <br/>
   `use fast_config::Config;`
 ---
-6. Use <br/>
+5. Use <br/>
    ```rust,ignore
    let my_config = Config::new("./path/to/my_config_file", your_data).unwrap();
    ```